jesabelle94/mywork/README.md

 # My Work

-Principles of Data Analytics module
+Principles of Data Analytics module.
 This README has been written with [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.

 ## About This Project

-This project is about my analysis of the famous palmer penguins dataset and the variables in contains.
+This project is about my analysis of the famous [Palmer Penguins](https://allisonhorst.github.io/palmerpenguins/articles/intro.html#highlights) dataset and the variables in contains.
 The Palmer Penguins dataset is a popular dataset used for teaching and learning purposes in data science and machine learning.
 It contains information about three species of penguins: Adélie, Chinstrap, and Gentoo.